timmussack/TheCampSite/README.md

 # TheCampSite
-This is a website created in 5 days the Hack Reacter (HR) bootcamp.
+This is a website created in 5 days during the Hack Reacter (HR) full-stack immersive bootcamp.
 Our team met with a fictional client played by a HR staff member.
 Our client hired us to create a website that allows users to find and research campgrounds.
 We worked in an agile environment, held daily stand-up meetings and used a Scrum board on Trello to track work tickets.

 ## Features
 - Mobile friendly